Carl Panzram: Early criminal record

-Panzram's run-ins with the law started in 1899, at age 8, when he was charged in juvenile court with being drunk and disorderly, and in 1903, at age 12, he was arrested and jailed for being drunk and "incorrigible."
+Panzram's run-ins with the law started in 1899, at age 8, when he was charged in juvenile court with being drunk and disorderly.
+In 1903, at age 12, he was arrested and jailed for being drunk and "incorrigible".
 Not long after this second arrest, Panzram stole cake, apples and a revolver from a neighbor's home.

-In October 1903, Panzram's mother sent him to the Minnesota State Training School, purportedly a reform school; Panzram later wrote in his autobiography, however, that he was repeatedly beaten, tortured and raped by staff members, in a workshop the children dubbed "the paint shop" due to leaving the room "painted" with bruises and blood.
+In October 1903, Panzram's mother sent him to the Minnesota State Training School, purportedly a reform school.
+Panzram later wrote in his autobiography that he was repeatedly beaten, tortured and raped by staff members, in a workshop the children dubbed "the paint shop" due to leaving the room "painted" with bruises and blood.
 Panzram hated the school so much that he decided to burn it down, and did so successfully and without detection on July 7, 1905.

 Some accounts claim Panzram killed a 12-year-old boy here.
 In January 1906, Panzram was paroled from Red Wing Training School, where he had been detained after stealing money from his mother's pocketbook.
 By his early teens Panzram exhibited alcoholism and had a lengthy criminal record, mostly for burglary and robbery offenses.
 At age 14, a couple of weeks after his parole and two weeks after attempting to kill a Lutheran cleric with a revolver, (Note: Panzram tried to shoot the teacher; the plot miscarried, and he was thrown out of school.)
 Panzram ran away from home to live on the streets.
 He often traveled via train cars, and later recalled having been gang raped by a group of homeless men on one of these occasions.